mohammedzamakhan/toddmotto.github.io/_posts/2016-06-13-rewriting-angular-styleguide-angular-2.md

 * We don't need a styleguide on how to write an ES2015 Class and export it
   * `$inject` properties are demonstrated in the guide

-### Angular 2
+### Angular (v2+)

-All of the best practices for using Angular 2, and planning your application's migration to Angular 2 live inside the styleguide.
+All of the best practices for using Angular, and planning your application's migration to Angular live inside the styleguide.

 ### Resources and tooling